 I didn't like at all La Sonnambula in HD.
 The singing was fine but the staging was incoherent.

 This year I went to Paris because both Jonas Kaufmann and Cecilia Bartoli were there at the same time.
 I saw several other performances while I was there

 - Fleming and Graham Rosenkavalier HD ** I saw them together years ago in San Francisco, so for me it was a treat to watch this pairing again.
-Edo de Waart conducted.
+Edo de Waart who was once with the San Francisco Symphony conducted.

-- Carmen in HD ** One of the most spectacular performances in the entire HD series.
-Beautiful singing, great atmosphere, spectacular acting.
+- Carmen in HD ** This was one of the most spectacular performances in the entire HD series with beautiful singing, great atmosphere, and spectacular acting.
 Elīna Garanča and Roberto Alagna were surprisingly sympatico.
 This is one of the great things.